-It has taken some time, but I have finally started building an ASP.NET MVC3 site that will use the Facebook API to create and authorize users.
-It’s a really easy thing to accomplish, and I curse myself for not having a look at this earlier.
+I have started building an ASP.NET MVC3 site that will use the Facebook API to create and authorize users.
+It’s really easy to setup, although running it on localhost requires some configuration.

-However, after creating a new Facebook application and pasting in the short code snippet that lets you log in with your Facebook account, I noticed that I wasn’t allowed to do so from my localhost:
+After creating a new Facebook application and pasting in the short code snippet that lets you log in with your Facebook account, I noticed that I wasn’t allowed to do so from localhost:

 API Error Code: 191 API Error Description: The specified URL is not owned by the application Error Message: redirect_uri is not owned by the application.

-Sure, you must enter an app URL when you register your app, but I expected it to be possible to use the API while developing…and it turned out that it is.
-This is how you do it:
+I expected there to be a way to use the API locally while developing…and it turns out there it is.
+This is how you enable Facebook authentication locally:

 - If you upload some of the FB code snippets to this URL, they should work.

-To enable the FB features on localhost, you must create a web site with the same binding as the URL above.
-I only tried this with IIS 7 / Windows 7, so do let me know if you make it work on Apache, in OS X etc.
+To enable FB features on localhost, you must create a web site with the same binding as the URL above.
+This is how you do it on IIS 7 / Windows 7:

 - If you add some of the FB code snippets to this local site, they should work.

-That’s it.
-Some FB features will not work if the live site misses certain pages. or instance, if you use a Like button to like a local page, it will not work if the URL does not exist at the live site.
+That’s it!
+Some FB features will however not work if the live site lacks certain pages.
+For instance, using a Like button to like a local page won’t work if the URL doesn’t exist on the live site.